dbosak01/libr/README.md

 <!-- badges: end -->

-The **libr** package brings the concepts of data libraries and data dictionaries to R.  A data library is an object used to define and manage an entire directory of data files.
+The **libr** package brings the concepts of data libraries, data dictionaries, and data steps to R.  A data library is an object used to define and manage an entire directory of data files.
 A data dictionary is a data frame full of information about a data library, data frame, or tibble.
+A a data step is a mechanism to perform row-by-row processing of data.

+# Glossary
 The functions contained in the **libr** package are as follows:

 * `libname()`: Creates a data library